Ani*Kuri15

-Ani*Kuri15 (アニ＊クリ15) is a series of fifteen 1-minute shorts broadcast by NHK between May 2007 and 2008.
+Ani*Kuri15 (アニ＊クリ15) is a series of fifteen 1-minute animated shorts, broadcast by NHK between May 2007 and 2008.
 Intended as companion pieces to the Ani*Kuri program and as filler between regularly scheduled programs, the shorts were broadcast in three seasons of 5 episodes.
 Each short was directed by a different director and the episodes were collected and uploaded to the official Ani*Kuri15 website in 2008.